hellosign/hellosign-openapi/sdks/ruby/docs/FaxLineApi.md

 Get Available Fax Line Area Codes

-Returns a response with the area codes available for a given state/province and city.
+Returns a list of available area codes for a given state/province and city

 ### Examples